 How much is 20,000 subs worth per month?

 The value of 20,000 subscribers can vary depending on your revenue split.
 At the lower end, if you earn about $2.50 per subscriber, 20,000 subs would generate around $50,000 per month.
 At a mid-range estimate of $3.50 per subscriber, that increases to approximately $70,000 per month.
 At the higher end, if you earn close to $5 per subscriber, your monthly income could reach $100,000 or more.
-This range shows how important your payout structure is when calculating earnings.
+This range shows how important your payout structure is when calculating earnings and reinforces that How much is 20,000 subs on Twitch is not a one-size-fits-all answer.

 Does every subscriber generate the same income?